tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 }

 ```
-The syncronization of your servers to Tidal Migrations can be performed with the following command:
+The synchronization of your servers to Tidal Migrations can be performed with the following command:

 `` cat some_file.json | tidal sync servers ``